attilapiros/spark_structured_streaming_to_kudu/README.md

 Example app where Kudu a table is written by a *ForeachWriter*.

-*Beware*: errors are not handled yet.
-It is just a rapid prototype app.
+*Beware*: errors are not handled yet, this is just a rapid prototype app.

 ## Prerequisite